Azure-Samples/real-time-monitoring-and-observability-for-media/docs/3_pipelines.md

 There are 2 Pipelines found in this Project:

 - The CI Pipeline: [.azure-pipelines.yml](../.azure-pipelines.yml)
-- The Azure Infrastrucutre and Function Deployment Pipeline: [azure-deploy-pipelines.yml](../azure-deploy-pipelines.yml)
+- The Azure Infrastructure and Function Deployment Pipeline: [azure-deploy-pipelines.yml](../azure-deploy-pipelines.yml)

 ## CI Pipeline